tarwn/lessthandot-hugo/blogs/content/posts/2013-12-10-advice-for-aspiring-data-professionals.md

 type: post
 date: 2013-12-10T07:00:00+00:00
 ID: 2199
-excerpt: John Sansom asks, “If you could give an aspiring DBA just one piece of advice what would it be?”
+excerpt: John Sansom asks, "If you could give an aspiring DBA just one piece of advice what would it be?"
 url: /index.php/itprofessionals/professionaldevelopment/advice-for-aspiring-data-professionals/
 views:
   - 12838